What Is Preventive Care?

 • Counseling for diet: This service is for adults who are at higher risk for a chronic disease.

-• Prevention counseling for STIs: This counseling is for adults who are at higher risk for sexually transmitted infections.
+• Prevention counseling for STIs: This counseling is for adults who are at higher risk for STIs.

 • Preventive medication for statin: This service is for adults who are between the ages of 40 and 75 and at higher risk.